The Rev. Dr. Christopher J. Benek

 the following media sources:

-In fall of 2002 Chris accepted a call to First Presbyterian Church in Greenville Ohio where he was ordained and served successfully as the Associate Pastor of Discipleship and Youth.
+In fall of 2002 Chris accepted a call to First Presbyterian Church in Greenville, Ohio where he was ordained and served successfully as the Associate Pastor of Discipleship and Youth.
 During his time in Greenville Chris studied Biblical Hebrew and PCUSA Polity at United Theological Seminary in Dayton, Ohio while also completing Clinical Pastoral Education at the Cincinnati VA Medical Center.
-Once again Chris became engaged in his local community serving as the President of the State of the Heart, Hospice Board of Trustees and Vice President of the Darke County Youth for Christ Board of Trustees.
+Once again, Chris became engaged in his local community serving as the President of the State of the Heart Hospice Board of Trustees and Vice President of the Darke County Youth for Christ Board of Trustees.
 Additionally, he served as adjunct faculty at Edison State Community College teaching classes in Philosophy, Ethics, and World Religions.

 In 2009 Chris enrolled at Pittsburgh Theological Seminary where he would later graduate from the world’s first ever Doctor of Ministry program focusing specifically on Theology and Science.
 Chris was the youngest member of the program’s first cohort which was envisioned with the help of the American Association for the Advancement of Science.
 In that same year, Chris was called to Providence Presbyterian Church on Hilton Head Island, SC.
 (2009-2014) where he faithfully served as the Associate Pastor of Family Ministries while also serving on the Charleston Atlantic Presbytery’s Coordinating Committee as the Presbytery’s Chair of Leadership Development.